garygr2002/Rebalance/README.md

 ### Income Threshold

 The income threshold begins in column 1, and may be 16 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 For associated tax rates that are positive, the income threshold is the minimum income where the income tax rate takes effect.
-For associated tax rate of zero, the software interprets that income threshold as the standard deduction for a taxpayer with the indicated filing status.
+For associated tax rate of zero, the software interprets that income threshold as the standard deduction for a taxpayer with the indicated filing status. <i>Income threshold is a currency field with no currency indicator.</i>

 ### Income Rate